gvwilson/sdxjs/systems-programming/index.md

 <%- include('/inc/figure.html', {
     id: 'systems-programming-anonymous-functions',
-    img: '/static/tools-small.jpg',
+    img: './figures/anonymous-functions.svg',
     alt: 'Anonymous functions as callbacks',
-    cap: 'How and when JavaScript creates and runs anonymous callback functions.',
+    cap: 'How and when JavaScript creates and runs anonymous callback functions.'
-    fixme: true
 }) %>

 ## How can we select a set of files?